-The Lucid drive unit is capable of producing up to 670hp with power density up to 9.0hp/kg, depending on vehicle trim and variant.
-This compactness allows for one, two or even three units to be used to power a Lucid Air.
+The Lucid drive unit is capable of producing up to 670 horsepower with power density up to 9.0 horsepower per kg, depending on vehicle trim and variant.
+This compactness allows for one, two or even three units to be used to power a Lucid Air or Gravity.
+Further to this, we have developed motor and transmission technology for the world's premier EVs racing series with a power density of over 14.5 horsepower per kg.